antonys/antonys.github.io/introduction/setting_up.md

 Setting up QGIS
 ===============
 ## Installation
-If you haven't already, download and install the appropriate version of QGIS from [http://www.qgis.org/](http://www.qgis.org/).
+If you haven't already, download and install the appropriate version of QGIS for your machine from [http://www.qgis.org/](http://www.qgis.org/).

-Note that you new versions are released every few months - it's not normally necessary to upgrade, although new features are added all the time.
+Note that new versions or GGIS are usually released every few months - it's not normally necessary to upgrade, although new features are added all the time.
 New versions are installed as a standalone application, so you can have more than one version installed if you like.

 ## Setting Up
 A couple of tips to get started once you have QGIS installed.